LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/more-data-types.rst

 .. admonition:: Warning

-   Be prepared to receive a vocabulary lesson from veteran Java coders if you accidentally refer to methods as “functions”.
+   Be prepared to receive a vocabulary lesson from veteran Java coders if you accidentally refer to methods as *functions*.

 .. index:: ! static methods